CultivateHQ/cultivateHQ.com/source/posts/2015-10-16-phoenix-elm-4.md

 ---
-title: Putting an Elm in your Phoenix - part 4
+title: Phoenix with Elm - part 4
 author: Alan Gardner
 description: Adding a Model and enhancing the View.
 ---